CeliaBenquet/public/exercises/design-patterns-ui/QUIZ.md

 Of the following four options, which is the one most effective way of building the desired application?

-- [ ] Write an `NLPFacebookPost` class that subclasses `FacebookPost` and also implements `NLPDocument`'s interface, then change the NLP library to accept `NLPFacebookPost` objects instead of `NLPDocument` objects.
+- [n] Write an `NLPFacebookPost` class that subclasses `FacebookPost` and also implements `NLPDocument`'s interface, then change the NLP library to accept `NLPFacebookPost` objects instead of `NLPDocument` objects.
-- [ ] Write a `FacebookPostNLPDocumentAdapter` class that adapts the interface of `FacebookPost` to the `NLPDocument` interface
+- [y] Write a `FacebookPostNLPDocumentAdapter` class that adapts the interface of `FacebookPost` to the `NLPDocument` interface
-- [ ] Write an `NLPDocumentFacebookPostAdapter` class that adapts the interface of `NLPDocument` to the `FacebookPost` interface
+- [n] Write an `NLPDocumentFacebookPostAdapter` class that adapts the interface of `NLPDocument` to the `FacebookPost` interface
-- [ ] Use the Proxy design pattern to make `FacebookPost` objects behave like `NLPDocument` objects
+- [n] Use the Proxy design pattern to make `FacebookPost` objects behave like `NLPDocument` objects

 ## MVC